bastibl/instant-gnuradio/README.md

 Note that there is a `base` file and a `gnuradio` file.
 If you make changes to your `gnuradio.json` you can save time by only rebuilding the latter by running `make gnuradio`.

+### Customizing the Virtual Machines

+VM configurations are defined in the packer configuration files `base.json` and `gnuradio.json`.

+More information on how to customize the virtual machines can be found on the [packer website](https://www.packer.io/).
 ## Live Image

 TBD.
 See the `gen_iso.sh` and `chroot.sh` script.